daaf/porclr/README.md

 ```

 ### Authentication
-Upon running either `porclr link` or `porclr copy`, you'll be prompted to authenticate with your Portainer credentials in order to fetch information about your stacks.
+Upon running either `porclr link` or `porclr copy`, you'll be prompted to authenticate with your Portainer credentials.

 ### Location & directory structure
 Both modes create a series of subdirectories&mdash;one for each Compose file&mdash;in a directory that you specify.
 If you've defined a `LOCAL_REPO` environment variable in your .env file, the path defined there will be used by default.
 The default `LOCAL_REPO` path can be overridden by passing in a path as an argument to either `porclr link` or `porclr copy`.